 - information on how you use the site, using cookies and page tagging techniques

-Where you provide your consent, we use Google Analytics and LUX Real User Monitoring (RUM) cookies to collect information about how you use GOV.UK.
+Where you provide your consent, we use Google Analytics cookies and a Real User Monitoring (RUM) cookie from SpeedCurve to collect information about how you use GOV.UK.
 This includes IP addresses.

 Google Analytics processes information about: